October 26, 2018

 AWA and CPAWS are denied a hearing in regards to the Smoky River Coal Ltd. proposed extension to the B2 pit.
 Instead, the Energy and Utilities Board (EUB) offers to hold an inquiry to examine development options in Caw Ridge.
 In response, AWA expresses discontent at the attitude of the EUB, which it feels is dismissive of public interest groups.
 AWA offers to participate in the suggested inquiry only if (1) it is broadened to include AWA’s full range of concerns, (2) AWA is considered a full partner in the development of the Terms of Reference, and (3) there is written commitment that the inquiry’s findings will be acted upon.

-October 18, 1999 – The EUB approves the application from SRCL to amend existing license in respect to proposed extension of surface Mine South B2 pit and associated external waste dump.
+On October 18, the EUB approves the application from SRCL to amend existing license in respect to proposed extension of surface Mine South B2 pit and associated external waste dump.
 The EUB believes that the proposed extension is logical from a coal resource perspective and will not pose any significant incremental affect to the environment beyond that presented by the original B2 pit development proposal.

-October 15, 1999 – SRCL receives No. 12 Mine South B2 Extension EPEA approval under EPEA Approval issued by Alberta Environment.
+On October 15, SRCL receives No. 12 Mine South B2 Extension EPEA approval under EPEA Approval issued by Alberta Environment.
 B2 Phase 1 mine area was reviewed and approved through Alberta Environmental as part of the No. 12 Mine South B2 project.

-October 5, 1999 – A representative of the Grande Prairie Trappers’ Association sends a letter to the EUB outlining a meeting he had with SRCL.
+On October 5, a representative of the Grande Prairie Trappers’ Association sends a letter to the EUB outlining a meeting he had with SRCL.
 SRCL discussed with him their ongoing water quality problems and uncertainly of effective caribou management.
 The representative of the Grande Prairie Trappers’ Association stresses he is directly affected by the expansion of B2 pit Mine 12 as he has a trap line in the area.
 He would also like a public hearing.

 In a letter to various interested parties, the Energy and Utilities Board (EUB) notes that concerned responses were received from several groups in regards to the application from Smoky River Coal Ltd. to extend a surface mine.
 However, the EUB believes that the mine extension does not “pose any significant incremental affect to the environment,” nor are any of the groups directly and adversely affected by the development.
 The EUB therefore approves the application without a hearing.